Americans Increasingly Polarized When It Comes To Racial Justice Protests, Poll Finds

 When poll respondents did register an opinion, only about one-quarter said they support President Trump's response to the protests, according to Ipsos.
 That included just 6% of Democrats.

-"He is adding a lot of gasoline to a fire that's already kind of burning on its own," said Laurie Dozier, a Democrat from Cleveland, Ohio.
+"He is adding a lot of gasoline to a fire that's already kind of burning on its own," said Laurie Dozier, a Democrat from Cleveland.

 "I think that he likes it.
 He likes exciting his base," said Dozier, who is Black.
 "He thinks it's good for his numbers.
 He's all about the polling numbers."